A Catholic liberal arts education

 Caldwell also has a number of affiliation programs with other colleges and universities in the health professions, including Medicine, Dentistry, Physical Therapy, Optometry, Occupational Therapy, Veterinary Medicine, Medical Technology, and Athletic Training.

 Caldwell University enrolls approximately 2,300 full-time, part-time, and graduate students.
 Fully qualified faculty members, small class sizes, and a 13:1 student-faculty ratio provide close, personal attention.
-Almost half of full-time students live on campus.
+Almost half of full-time undergraduate students live on campus.
 Single, double, and a few quad rooms are available.
-A 200-bed apartment-style residence, Dominican Hall, is state of the art, with modern suites, kitchens, and wireless Internet capability.
+The 200-bed apartment-style residence, Dominican Hall, is state of the art, with modern suites, kitchens, and wireless internet capability.

 At Caldwell University, developing the whole person is highly valued and a part of the culture of the campus.
 Students learn many life lessons from real-life experiences that help build a foundation of values, citizenship, and character.
 Caldwell University students make a difference as they become involved in community service and campus ministry.
 Through involvement in clubs and organizations, students participate in leadership initiatives, gain friendships, and continue in the Dominican tradition of helping the needy.
-Caldwell Campus Ministry ambassadors volunteered with Jersey Cares to help rebuild homes devastated by Superstorm Sandy at the Jersey Shore.
+Caldwell Campus Ministry ambassadors volunteered with Jersey Cares to help rebuild homes devastated by Superstorm Sandy along the Jersey Shore.
 Graduate students studying Art Therapy also had the opportunity to work with families affected by Superstorm Sandy while working with Jersey Coast Creates.
-The students conducted art therapy activities at a series of healing arts workshops this spring.
+The students conducted art therapy activities at a series of healing arts workshops.

-Caldwell students participated in building churches in Belize and have also traveled to Appalachia to repair and build homes for the needy.
-On our annual Service Day, classes are cancelled as the students, faculty, and staff provide assistance at various locations in New Jersey.
+Caldwell students participated in building churches in Belize and have traveled to Appalachia to repair and build homes for the needy.
+On our annual Service Day, classes are canceled as students, faculty, and staff provide assistance at various locations in New Jersey.
 Whether it means helping local food banks, painting classrooms in a local Catholic school, or providing companionship to the elderly, the spirit of Caldwell University is spread far and wide on Service Day.
 Through these inspiring events, Caldwell University students gain life-altering experiences and lessons of gratitude while kindling friendships as this small campus takes big steps to change the world around them.

-At Caldwell, approximately 90% of our full-time undergraduate students receive some form of financial aid.
+At Caldwell, approximately 98% of our full-time undergraduate students receive some form of financial aid.
 Our financial aid counselors work with you to meet your needs and make your Caldwell experience an affordable one.
 Caldwell offers academic scholarships that range from $8,000 to full tuition as well as scholarships for students with a lot of community service and leadership that range from $1,000–$5,000.
 Talented students may also qualify for scholarships in art, music, and athletics.

 In addition to need-based grants a student might receive from the federal or state government, Caldwell offers its own need-based grant program for students with financial need.
 These grants run up to $25,000 per year.
 Caldwell University offers one of the lowest combined tuition, fees, room, and board of New Jersey’s private colleges and universities.
 Combined with our financial aid offerings, Caldwell often has a lower price than many public institutions.